Rohanberiwal/Static-Python-Perf/README.md

 # Strassen's Matrix Multiplication Benchmarking

 This repository contains Python code for benchmarking Strassen's Matrix Multiplication algorithm across different matrix sizes.
-The code uses Pandas for data organization and Matplotlib for visualization.
+The code leverages advanced features such as warm-up phases, multi-independent runs, stress testing, CPU pinning, cache clearing, and high-resolution timing.
+It uses Pandas for data organization and Matplotlib for visualization.

-# Strassen's Matrix Multiplication Algorithm
+## Strassen's Matrix Multiplication Algorithm

-## Overview
+### Overview

 Strassen's Matrix Multiplication algorithm is an efficient algorithm for multiplying two matrices using a divide-and-conquer approach.
-It was introduced by Volker Strassen in 1969.
-The algorithm reduces the number of multiplications required for matrix multiplication compared to the standard method.
+Introduced by Volker Strassen in 1969, it reduces the number of multiplications required compared to the standard method.

-## Key Concepts
+### Key Concepts

-- **Divide and Conquer:** Strassen's algorithm divides each matrix into four submatrices, recursively multiplies these submatrices, and then combines the results to obtain the final product.
+- **Divide and Conquer:** Divides each matrix into four submatrices, recursively multiplies these submatrices, and combines the results.

-- **Matrix Splitting:**
-  - Given matrices A and B are split into four submatrices: A11, A12, A21, A22, and B11, B12, B21, B22.
+- **Matrix Splitting:** Splits matrices A and B into four submatrices: A11, A12, A21, A22, and B11, B12, B21, B22.

-- **Intermediate Matrix Calculations:**
-  - Seven recursive multiplications (P1 to P7) are calculated using the submatrices.
+- **Intermediate Matrix Calculations:** Computes seven recursive multiplications (P1 to P7) using the submatrices.

-- **Combining Results:**
-  - The intermediate results are combined to obtain the final product matrices.
+- **Combining Results:** Combines the intermediate results to obtain the final product matrices.

-## Advantages
+### Advantages

-- **Reduced Multiplications:** Strassen's algorithm reduces the number of multiplications from 8 to 7 compared to the standard matrix multiplication algorithm.
+- **Reduced Multiplications:** Reduces the number of multiplications from 8 to 7 compared to the standard algorithm.

-- **Complexity:** The algorithm exhibits a lower asymptotic complexity compared to the standard algorithm, making it particularly useful for large matrix sizes.
+- **Complexity:** Exhibits lower asymptotic complexity, making it useful for large matrix sizes.

-## Limitations
+### Limitations

-- **Addition Overhead:** While the number of multiplications is reduced, the algorithm introduces additional additions, which may impact performance for smaller matrices.
+- **Addition Overhead:** Introduces additional additions, which may impact performance for smaller matrices.

-- **Practical Considerations:** For small matrix sizes, the standard algorithm might outperform Strassen's algorithm due to the constant factors involved in the additional operations.
+- **Practical Considerations:** For small matrices, the standard algorithm might outperform Strassen's due to constant factors.

 ## Usage in Benchmarking

-The provided code in this repository utilizes Strassen's Matrix Multiplication algorithm to benchmark its performance across different matrix sizes.
-The benchmarking results help analyze the algorithm's scalability and efficiency.
+The provided code benchmarks Strassen's Matrix Multiplication algorithm across various matrix sizes, analyzing its scalability and efficiency.
+The benchmarking process includes:

-## References

-1. Strassen, V. (1969).
-Gaussian elimination is not optimal.
-Numerische Mathematik, 13(4), 354-356.

-2. Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009).
-Introduction to Algorithms (3rd ed.).
-The MIT Press.
+- **Warm-Up Phase:** Ensures system stability before actual benchmarking.
+- **Multi-Independent Runs:** Executes multiple independent runs for each matrix size to ensure result reliability.
+- **Stress Testing:** Evaluates performance under heavy load conditions.
+- **CPU Pinning:** Pins the process to a specific CPU core for consistent performance measurements.
+- **Cache Clearing:** Clears system caches before each run to reduce variability.
+- **High-Resolution Timing:** Measures runtime with high precision.

 ## Code Structure